This website uses cookies to ensure you get the best experience on our website. Learn more

 Small touches make the chalets feel quite homely: a jar of cookies baked by the chef; a decanter of sherry laid out for the evening; a couple of comfortable armchairs; magazines, postcards and bird and animal checklists.
 There is a flask of ice water and two glasses, too, while tea and coffee will be brought to your room with your early morning wake-up call, and at other times on request.

-A wooden door to the side of the beds leads to a very spacious en-suite bathroom with twin porcelain basins beneath a large mirror, a walk-in shower with a glass screen, and a flushing toilet.
+A wooden door to the side of the beds leads to a very spacious en-suite bathroom with twin copper basins beneath a large mirror, a walk-in open shower, and a flushing toilet.
 Complimentary Charlotte Rhys products are provided, as are bathrobes and slippers, and rather unusually each tent has its own hairdryer.
+There is WiFi available in the rooms, but not the main areas.

-Three of the tents form the discrete Shinde Enclave, which comes with its own private area under thatch, as well as a kitchen and guide, but guests here may also use the camp's other facilities.
+Three of the tents form the discrete Shinde Enclave, which comes with its own kitchen and guide, as well as a private communal area, but guests here may also use the camp's other facilities.
 The enclave's small lounge and dining area has steps down to an outside deck with a firepit and camp chairs.
 When water levels permit, mokoro (traditional dug-out canoe) activities can set out from here.
 This is an excellent option for families or parties of guests who are seeking a degree of privacy, and can also be combined with Ker & Downey's Young Explorers programme.

 The camp also offers fishing in the company of skilled guides, with the possibility of catching bream, catfish and African pike, as well as tigerfish in November and December.
 Shinde generally operates a catch-and-release policy, although if the fish are of a suitable size then the chefs will prepare and cook them for you.
 Do note, however, that no fishing is offered in January and February, which is the breeding season.

-Some guests choose to combine time at Shinde with a couple of days at their specialist walking camp, Shinde Footsteps, which is reached from here by 4WD vehicle.
+Some guests choose to combine time at Shinde with a couple of days at their smaller camp, Shinde Footsteps, which is reached from here by 4WD vehicle, or a three-minute helicopter ride.

 Our view

-Shinde is quite a traditional safari camp with something of a tree-house feel to the main area.
+Despite the rebuild, Shinde remains quite a traditional safari camp with something of a tree-house feel to the main area.
 The tented chalets are spacious and beautifully decorated and we like this camp for its mix of both water- and land-based activities, its very warm welcome and its team of experienced guides – although big-game viewing can be a little sporadic between November and May.
 Shinde works very well in combination with dry-area camps in both the Delta and the Kwando–Linyanti/Chobe areas.

 Botswana expert